-Right to Rent Checks: When Discrimination Is Illegal
+When Right to Rent Checks Become Illegal Discrimination

 You filled in the application.
 You had the references.
 Then the landlord saw your name, or heard your accent, or found out you didn't have a British passport, and the property suddenly became 'unavailable'.
 That is not bad luck.
 That is potentially unlawful discrimination, and the law gives you somewhere to go with it.

-Right to rent checks were introduced by the Immigration Act 2014 with the stated aim of preventing illegal immigration.
+Right to rent checks were introduced by the Immigration Act 2014 with the stated aim of preventing illegal immigration, and they apply in England only.
 What they have done in practice is give some landlords cover for behaviour that was already illegal.
-A 2024 survey found that 24% of landlords believe they cannot rent to anyone without a UK passport, and 56% say they avoid foreign nationals because they fear civil penalties for getting checks wrong.
-Both beliefs misread the law.
+Landlord surveys have repeatedly found that many landlords who avoid tenants without a UK passport do so because they fear civil penalties for getting the checks wrong.
+That misreads the law.
 The checks are mandatory for everyone, regardless of nationality.
 Applying them only to people who look or sound foreign is the violation.

 This article sets out what right to rent checks are supposed to look like, where discrimination creeps in, what you can do when it does, and how Remedy Legal can help you take action.